datamllab/rlcard/docs/toy-examples.md

 ```

 ## Having Fun with Pretrained Leduc Model
 We have designed simple human interfaces to play against the pretrained model.
+Leduc Hold'em is a simplified version of Texas Hold'em.
+Rules can be found [here](games.md#leduc-holdem).
 Example of playing against Leduc Hold'em NFSP model is as below:
 ```python
 import rlcard